 |Travel in a time of coronavirus

-I started this blog as a celebration of our crazy, fabulous planet, but with Covid-19 closing borders for months, if not years, any new travel adventures are on hold for the foreseeable future.
+I started this blog as a celebration of our crazy, fabulous planet, but with Covid-19 closing borders for months, if not years, any new travel adventures are on hold.
 So, in the meantime, I’ll be delving into my diaries and dusting off my old 35mm slides to bring you some stories and photos from the past 25 years.
-To eyes used to the crispness of digital photos these scanned slides may look grainy and the colours slightly off, but maybe that just adds to the nostalgia for a pre-internet era when travel, and the world itself, were simpler.
+To eyes used to the crispness of digital photos these scanned slides may look grainy and the colours slightly off, but think of that as a reminder of a pre-digital era when travel, and the world itself, were simpler.

 Almost 25 years ago I had the time of my life travelling overland from the Czech Republic to Cairo by bus, train, hitchhiking, on foot and occasionally by bicycle.